joannecheng/joannecheng.github.io/_posts/2023-09-12-recreating-richmond-map-part1.markdown

 <p>
 </p>

-### Setting up your basemap
+### Adding and Styling a basemap

-Open the "XYZ Tiles" dropdown in the QGIS browser.
+Open QGIS, and open the `XYZ Tiles` dropdown in the QGIS browser.
-Add "OpenStreetMap" to your map by double clicking it or dragging it to your project layers.
+Add `OpenStreetMap` to your map by double clicking it or dragging it to your project layers.

 <img src="{{site.url}}/assets/img/posts/2023-09-richmond-nytimes/02_adding_osm_layer_small.jpg" width="40%" />

-The NYTimes uses a black and white, washed out basemap in their map, and I wanted to style my basemap to look the same.
+The NYTimes uses a black and white, washed out basemap in their map to make sure that it doesn't distract from the data on top of it.
+We'll style ours to look similar.

 Double click on the `OpenStreetMap` layer and then go to the `Symbology` tab.
-I set the map to black and white by setting the Grayscale by luminosity and playing with the contrast, brightness, and gamma values to get the effect I wanted.
-You can set your own numbers, but here are the values I used.
+I set the map style by setting Grayscale to `By luminosity` and playing with the contrast, brightness, and gamma values to get the effect I wanted.
+You can play around and set your own numbers (especially if you understand color theory better than I do).
+Here are the values I used:

 <img src="{{site.url}}/assets/img/posts/2023-09-richmond-nytimes/03_style_osm_small.jpg" width="70%">